plone/plone.restapi/docs/source/crud.rst

 CRUD Web Services
 =================

-CRUD (Create, Read, Update, Delete) is a pattern for manipulating resources across the network by using HTTP as an application protocol by mapping the CRUD operations to the corresponding HTTP verbs POST, GET, PUT and DELETE:
+CRUD is a pattern for manipulating resources across the network by using HTTP as an application protocol.
+The CRUD operations (Create, Read, Update, Delete) can be mapped to the corresponding HTTP verbs POST (Create), GET (Read), PUT (Update) and DELETE (Delete).
+This allows us to interact with a specific resource in a standardized way:

 ======= ======================= ==============================================
 Verb    URL                     Action
 ======= ======================= ==============================================
-POST    /folder                 Creates a new document with the folder GET     /folder/{documentId}    Request the current state of the document PUT     /folder/{documentId}    Update the document details DELETE  /folder/{documentId}    Remove the document
+POST    /folder                 Creates a new document within the folder GET     /folder/{documentId}    Request the current state of the document PUT     /folder/{documentId}    Update the document details DELETE  /folder/{documentId}    Remove the document